Maareesan: Production

 After the success of Maamannan (2023), Fahadh Faasil and Vadivelu were rumoured to collaborate in another project produced by R. B. Choudary's Super Good Films, while the yet-to-be-titled film's cast and crew were not revealed.
 On 1 January 2024, Super Good Films officially announced their 98th project with Fahadh and Vadivelu in the lead roles and to be directed by Sudheesh Sankar.
 In late-January 2024, the title of the film, Maareesan was released.
 The technical team consists of music composer Yuvan Shankar Raja, cinematographer Kalaiselvan Sivaji and editor Sreejith Sarang.

 The film reunites Vadivelu and Kovai Sarala following their collaboration in Mersal (2017), directed by Atlee.
 Apart from the lead cast, the film also features Vivek Prasanna, Sithara, P. L. Thenappan, Livingston, Renuka, Saravana Subbiah, Krishna, Haritha, and Telephone Raja in supporting roles.

 Principal photography began on 22 January 2024.
 In early-April 2024, it was reported that about 50% of the filming had been completed and will resume once Fahadh completes his portions for Pushpa 2: The Rule (2024).
 The next schedule began on 24 October 2024 in Chennai.

 Music

 The film has soundtrack and background composed by Yuvan Shankar Raja.
 The first single "FaFa Song" was released on 9 July 2025.
 The second single "Maareesa" was released on 19 July 2025.

+In addition to the above tracks, the song "Nethu Oruthara" composed by Yuvan Shankar Raja's father Ilaiyaraaja for the 1990 film Puthu Paatu was remastered and reused in the film.